App

 App Header

-Most apps will have a header.
-The header should be an immediate child of the App Root.
+Most applications will have a header.
+The App Header should be an immediate child of the App Root.

-The header will always have the following structure:
+The App Header will always have the following structure:

 <header class="app-header">